King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 The legend of Keret is inscribed on three relatively large clay tablets, discovered during the 1930 and 1931 excavation campaigns at Ras Shamra, the site of the ancient city of Ugarit.
 These tablets were found within the archive of the High Priest’s Library, located near the two main temples in the northern part of the city.

-The Challenges of Translating the Keret Epic
+Challenges in Translating the Keret Epic

 The poor condition of these tablets presents significant challenges for translators and scholars.
 The first tablet was found broken but was successfully reconstructed, making approximately 75% of its content readable.
 The second tablet was in worse condition, discovered fragmented into three parts—one of which is missing—while the other two are only partially legible.
 The third tablet was reassembled imperfectly, leaving only half of its content readable, and its ending remains lost.
 Because the story abruptly cuts off just before its conclusion, some researchers speculate that a fourth missing tablet may have existed.
 Despite these gaps, the preserved sections provide enough material to outline the general storyline of the epic.